Francis Dunnery: 1995–1999: New York and Vermont

 In 1995, Dunnery relocated to New York City.
 His third studio album, Tall Blonde Helicopter, was released on Atlantic that year.

 In 1996, Dunnery was approached to audition as lead singer for Genesis (although the position ultimately went to Ray Wilson).
+Dunnery has reminisced "I did audition for them, though I knew I wouldn’t get the job.
+I can sing Peter Gabriel better than Peter Gabriel, but I just can’t do Phil Collins... all that screaming on "Mama", no way.
+Singing Genesis is all about the phrasing; you don’t add blues because it’s like classical music.
+So I knew I wouldn’t get it, but I wasn’t about to turn down the chance to go to Genesis' studio, sit there and sing "The Lamb Lies Down on Broadway".
+And you know what?
+I believe I was the best man for the job because I'm creative enough to make Tony Banks angry...
+I wouldn't back down to any of those guys because I'm incredibly creative, probably more than they are."

 Dunnery's next album, Let's Go Do What Happens, was released in 1998 on Razor and Tie Records, initially only in the United States.
 During this period, Dunnery also played on Lauryn Hill's 1998 debut album The Miseducation of Lauryn Hill, and Carlos Santana's 1999 album Supernatural.